Deneb331/4P-WikiABT-JuanJoseRuizRuiz/README.md

     - Create/Edit Post: As a Site User I can create a new post or edit an existing one so that I can update the wiki with new info

+    - Delete Post: As a Post author I can delete posts so that I can have control over the content I create.

     - Manage Posts: As a Site Admin I can validate posts or comments made by other site users so that I can manage the wiki content

     - View Paginated Posts: As a Site User I can view a list of posts so that I can find and view the post I want easily